getantibody/antibody/docs/200-compat.md

 ---

-Since antibody started as a subset clone of antigen, one might wonder compatible one is with another.
+Since antibody started as a subset clone of antigen, one might wonder how compatible one is with another.
 Let's take a look.

 Antibody can only `bundle` and `update` plugins.
 The `apply` command is not needed because running `antibody bundle` will already download and apply the